onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 kennedy quote - choose to go to the moon not because it is easy but because it is hard

 > "If you think we can't change the world, it just means you're not one of those who will." - [Jacque Fresco](https://www.goodreads.com/quotes/7622314-if-you-think-we-can-t-change-the-world-it-just)

+> "However many holy words you read, however many you speak, what good will they do you if you do not act on upon them?" - [Gautama Buddha](https://www.goodreads.com/quotes/1268-however-many-holy-words-you-read-however-many-you-speak)

 > "As the Internet breaks down the last justifications for a professional class of politicians, it also builds up the tools for replacing them." - [Aaron Swartz](https://www.azquotes.com/quote/873585)